10 Halloween Email Newsletter Examples + Tips [2023]

 LendingTree created an exciting plot twist to their Halloween email campaign.
 Let’s see!

 Why it works: When you come across the subject line, you don’t necessarily expect another Halloween email marketing campaign.
-However, when you open this message you receive a spooky but woo-nderful surprise.
+However, when you open this message, you receive a spooky but woo-nderful surprise.

 Readers who click on this email will probably have lots of fun and consider reviewing this service more in-depth.
 This is a great inbound marketing technique to boost your brand awareness and give a brief description of your service to generate new leads.
 Just make sure to make your subject lines scary good to intrigue your email list and promote your open rates and conversions.

-9. Lush Night Spell
+10. Lush Night Spell Email Example

 Subject Line: Need to calm a sugar high?

-Halloween email newsletter example by Lush
+email newsletter example by Lush

 Lush Cosmetics always goes big on Halloween, preparing unique hashtags and visuals.
 Here, they took advantage of the Halloween theme to promote their products.